google/werm/README.md

  * <a name=fontmacro></a>Fonts are changed with `raF N **` where `**` is `A `
    to `J ` in roughly increasing size.
 E.g. press right-alt, F, N, A in sequence to choose the smallest font.
-Ctrl-= and Ctrl-minus also work to change zoom, though this will cause blur if it is not 200% or 300% zoom.

  * Meta (i.e. super, apple on MacOS, search on ChromeOS) key is used in place of Alt for the terminal process.
 This is to allow Alt to be used for the start